 Bolder stones move in the direction shown by the arrow on them until they bump into another stone.
-Maybe they block your way, and you have to get rid of them someway.
-However, never, never stand in front of one, as it shatters your marble instantly, when the bolder stone overruns it!
+Maybe they block your way and you have to get rid of them some way or the other.
+But never, never stand in front of one, as it shatters your marble instantly, when the bolder stone overruns it!

-Still, you might make use of them, too, since they are able to open oxyds, when they bump into them.
+However, you might make use of them, too, as they are able to open oxyds, when they bump into them.
 And you can redirect the bolder stones in several ways . . .